Do Wetsuits Stretch?

 Wetsuits are made from a neoprene material.
 To some degree, all neoprene stretches to fit your body and contour to your shape.
 You wouldn’t want to wear a loose-fitting wetsuit as it would be difficult to move in and not keep you as comfortable in the water.

-Although all neoprene stretches a little, the higher the grade the neoprene, the more it will stretch.
-Inexpensive, standard neoprene will stretch a bit.
+Although all neoprene stretches a little, the higher the grade of neoprene, the more it will stretch.
+Inexpensive, standard neoprene will have less stretch.
 “Superstretch” neoprene can stretch up to 300%, which will have the least restrictions on the wearer.
-That’s why the best Patagonia wetsuits and Rip Curl wetsuits are manufactured from this material.
+That’s why higher end wetsuits are manufactured from this material.
 You’ll have a more comfortable wetsuit that’s easier to use.
 Often, a better wetsuit is less expensive than you would expect.

 Is the Wetsuit Sized Correctly?